ghaiszaher/Foggy-CycleGAN/README.md

 ## Description
 **Foggy-CycleGAN** is a
 <a href="https://junyanz.github.io/CycleGAN/" target="_blank">CycleGAN</a> model trained to synthesize fog on clear images.
+More details in the dissertation above.

 ## Code
 The full source code is available under GPL-3.0 License in my Github repository <a href="https://github.com/ghaiszaher/Foggy-CycleGAN" target="_blank">ghaiszaher/Foggy-CycleGAN</a>